jeong0449/FluidArdule/docs/networking-guide.md

 This document explains the networking configuration used in Fluid Ardule, focusing on a lightweight and predictable setup.

+> **Quick setup:** If you only want to replace NetworkManager with the simplified Fluid Ardule networking stack and do not need the background explanation, skip directly to [Section 4.
+Manual NetworkManager Replacement](#4-manual-networkmanager-replacement).
+Sections 1–3 explain the design rationale, the networking state of a fresh Raspberry Pi OS installation, and why Fluid Ardule uses `wpa_supplicant@wlan0.service`.

 ---

 ## 1. Overview